-- 3.11.7 AMC shall not sell commodity futures contract on behalf of the scheme without pre- existing interest of the commodity scheme. - 3.11.8 AMC shall ensure that before launch of any commodity scheme, it possesses sufficient systems and employs capable human resources, which includes qualified fund managers with requisite skill set to understand and deal in commodities or commodity futures contracts. - 3.11.9 AMC shall follow forward pricing mechanism for the commodity scheme and shall mark to market on a daily basis the exposure of the commodity scheme in commodities or commodity futures contracts. - 3.11.10 AMC shall specify in the offering document of the commodity scheme reasonable cut-off time for calculation and announcement of NAV and for accepting application for issuance and redemption of units of the scheme, after appropriately taking into account the closing time of the exchange(s) on which such commodity futures contracts are traded. - 3.11.11 AMC shall ensure that for any overseas investment by a commodity scheme the exchange rate declared by the State Bank of Pakistan is used for the purpose of marking the investments / assets to market. - 3.11.12 AMC shall not enter on behalf of a commodity scheme (or Shariah compliant commodity scheme), into transactions with any broker that exceed twenty percent of the commission payable by the scheme in any one accounting year. - 3.11.13 Any incidental charges incurred in respect of the commodities may be charged to the commodity scheme with the approval of the Commission. - 3.11.14 An Islamic commodity scheme shall invest only in Shariah compliant assets. - 3.11.15 The commodity scheme shall be liable to pay to the Commission a monitoring fee as prescribed in the Regulations for money market schemes. - 3.11.16 AMC shall ensure that in addition to the requirements stipulated under the NBFC Rules, 2003 and the Regulations, the requirements specified above are complied with in letter and spirit for any commodity scheme launched by it. - 3.11.17 The Investment parameters and miscellaneous requirements (except clauses 3.11.1, 2 and 15) stipulated above shall be applicable on the Balanced scheme and Asset Allocation Scheme to the extent of exposure in commodities future contracts38.
+- 3.12.8 AMC shall ensure that before launch of any commodity scheme, it possesses sufficient systems and employs capable human resources, which includes qualified fund managers with requisite skill set to understand and deal in commodities or commodity futures contracts. - 3.12.9 AMC shall follow forward pricing mechanism for the commodity scheme and shall mark to market on a daily basis the exposure of the commodity scheme in commodities or commodity futures contracts. - 3.12.10 AMC shall specify in the offering document of the commodity scheme reasonable cut-off time for calculation and announcement of NAV and for accepting application for issuance and redemption of units of the scheme, after appropriately taking into account the closing time of the exchange(s) on which such commodity futures contracts are traded. - 3.12.11 AMC shall ensure that for any overseas investment by a commodity scheme the exchange rate declared by the State Bank of Pakistan is used for the purpose of marking the investments / assets to market. - 3.12.12 AMC shall not enter on behalf of a commodity scheme (or Shariah compliant commodity scheme), into transactions with any broker that exceed twenty percent of the commission payable by the scheme in any one accounting year. - 3.12.13 Any incidental charges incurred in respect of the commodities may be charged to the commodity scheme with the approval of the Commission. - 3.12.14 An Islamic commodity scheme shall invest only in Shariah compliant assets. - 3.12.15 The commodity scheme shall be liable to pay to the Commission a monitoring fee as prescribed in the Regulations for money market schemes. - 3.12.16 AMC shall ensure that in addition to the requirements stipulated under the NBFC Rules, 2003 and the Regulations, the requirements specified above are complied with in letter and spirit for any commodity scheme launched by it. - 3.12.17 The Investment parameters and miscellaneous requirements (except clauses 3.11.1, 2 and 15) stipulated above shall be applicable on the Balanced scheme and Asset Allocation Scheme to the extent of exposure in commodities future contracts52.